At Children’s Cancer Research Fund, we believe a world without childhood cancer is possible – but it’s going to take all of us.

 Federal funding is not available to researchers until they’ve done enough research and gathered preliminary data to prove something is worth carrying forward.
 Many other funding sources don’t fund researchers or projects until late in the process, meaning some great ideas may get “stuck” without funding, sometimes for years.
 CCRF’s goal is to remove the financial roadblocks these researchers face, “unsticking” their great ideas.

 OUR SIGNATURE EVENTS

 We host fundraising events throughout the year, both local and nationwide, to raise awareness and funding for childhood cancer research.

 In 1979, 13-year-old Katie Hageboeck was nearing the end of her 16-month battle with leukemia.
 Before she died, Katie asked that her savings for a new 10-speed bike be given to Children’s Cancer Research Fund (CCRF), a little-known fund at the University of Minnesota.

 During this time, the government was cutting back on research spending, which stalled potentially lifesaving work.
 To support research progress, families in treatment at the hospital would pass around a hat in the waiting room, giving memorial gifts in a child’s name.
 From then on, Katie’s parents, Diana and Norm, vowed to support the University of Minnesota’s groundbreaking research.

-Today, CCRF is a national nonprofit, and thanks to donors and partners around the country, we have contributed $194 million to research, education and awareness and quality-of-life programs for childhood cancer families.
+Today, CCRF is a national nonprofit, and thanks to donors and partners around the country, we have contributed over $200 million to research, education and awareness and quality-of-life programs for childhood cancer families.